skylight-hq/skylight.digital/pages/brand/writing/brand_narrative.md

 **If Skylight were...**

-The byproduct of three companies, we’d be Google + McKinsey + ReadySet.
+The combination of three companies, we’d be Google + McKinsey + ReadySet.
 </div>

 ## Sample messaging